consp/ford-can-stuff/README.md

 # Acknowledgements
 - [MightyCore](https://github.com/MCUdude/MightyCore) for the arduino compatable stuff (which makes my life easier even if I do not use arduino tools)
 - The [MCP_CAN_lib](https://github.com/coryjfowler/MCP_CAN_lib) fork for the mcp lib.
 This part is under GPLv3.
+- SLCAN driver as in the upstream kernel.
+- can-utils

 ## Who this is for
 This repository is the extension of my own project to get the front distance sensors working on my car.
 It collided with the idea of creating a translation module for Sync 4 to be fitted into Sync 3 capable vehicles.
 This repository is solely meant for development and debugging and not meant as a ready made tool to install and get going.